EliAndrewC/l7r/setting/l7r.md

 Still, Koichi found herself marginalized, and eventually volunteered for the Imperial Legions, as that was the only promotion she found herself able to get.
 Unfortunately, her reputation has followed her to the Kaiu Wall, where she has encountered similar hostility and suspicion.
 Kuni Yori recently visited to interrogate her, and afterwards assured everyone that her loyalty was not in doubt, though he did not say what tests he performed.
 Koichi has been ordered to not share any details of their meeting, and she seems haunted by the experience.

 Koichi later befriended a well-educated monk named Kouji who was too young to have deep wisdom but who had also struggled against the supernatural and been touched by it.
-Though neither was able to answer the most important questions that the other faced, their friendly and collaboration ended up helping both of them navigate both the spiritual challenges and political adversities they each faced.
+Though neither was able to answer the most important questions that the other faced, their friendship and collaboration ended up helping both of them navigate both the spiritual challenges and political adversities they each faced.
 Kouji helped her to craft a vow to Lord Moon, which she had previously been nervous about swearing, because of the dangers of people thinking it implied disloyalty to the Empire.

 Koichi had three requirements for such a vow: